Code-Institute-Submissions/first-milestone-antonio/README.md

 After a final Git Add and Git commit

-`$git add` .
+`$git add .`

 `$git commit -m "Final commit"`

-The pages were pushed to the new GitHub repository
+The pages were pushed to the GitHub repository

-`$ git remote add origin https://github.com/gello94/first-milestone-antonio`

 `$ git push -u origin master`